rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added an option to restrict inventory weight limit to active items only
 >Added an option to modify inventory AP cost
 >Fixes to Glovz's ammo patch (from Glovz)
->Fixed melee/unarmed losing their str depedance when using a skills ini file
+>Fixed melee/unarmed losing their str dependence when using a skills ini file
 >Fixed the set_perk_freq function, which I seem to have broken at some point
 >Fixed the broken third return value for the afterhitroll script